-The Chief Risk and Compliance Officer shall conduct an annual review in order to ascertain whether the Group's assessment of the bribery risk which each third party presents to the Group remains valid.
+The Chief Governance and Sustainability Officer shall conduct an annual review in order to ascertain whether the Group's assessment of the bribery risk which each third party presents to the Group remains valid.

 Reviews and audits may also be conducted as necessary at the discretion of the Group.
-When conducting such reviews and audits the Group may consider any matters which it deems appropriate, including but not limited to the issues highlighted in this S ection.
+When conducting such reviews and audits the Group may consider any matters which it deems appropriate, including but not limited to the issues highlighted in this Section.

-4.7 Acquisitions of businesses or teams
+Section 4.7: Acquisitions of businesses or teams

-When considering the acquisition of businesses, particularly those involving the acquisition of new employees, the Group shall undertake a due diligence process approved by the Chief Risk and Compliance Officer.
+When considering the acquisition of businesses, particularly those involving the acquisition of new employees, the Group shall undertake a due diligence process approved by the Chief Governance and Sustainability Officer.

-4.8 Risk assessment and anti-corruption due diligence
+Section 4.8: Risk assessment and anti-corruption due diligence